trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

   The maximum amount of user and system memory, that a query may use on any one machine, where system memory is the memory used during execution by readers, writers, and network buffers, etc.

-* ``discovery-server.enabled``:
-  Trino uses the Discovery service to find all the nodes in the cluster.
-  Every Trino instance registers itself with the Discovery service on startup.
-In order to simplify deployment and avoid running an additional service, the Trino coordinator can run an embedded version of the Discovery service.
-It shares the HTTP server with Trino and thus uses the same port.

 * ``discovery.uri``:
-  The URI to the Discovery server.
-Because we have enabled the embedded version of Discovery in the Trino coordinator, this should be the URI of the Trino coordinator.
+  The Trino coordinator has a discovery service that is used by all the nodes to find each other.
+Every Trino instance registers itself with the discovery service on startup and continuously heartbeats to keep its registration active.
+The discovery service shares the HTTP server with Trino and thus uses the same port.
 Replace ``example.net:8080`` to match the host and port of the Trino coordinator.
-This URI must not end in a slash.
+If you have disabled HTTP on the coordinator, the URI scheme must be ``https``, not ``http``.

 The above configuration properties are a minimal set to help you get started.
 Please see :doc:`/admin` and :doc:`/security` for a more comprehensive list.